des-science/DES-SN5YR/1_SIMULATIONS/README.md

-# DES-SN5YR mock simulations:
+# DES-Dovekie mock simulations:

-We present 25 mocks of the DES-SN5YR sample.
+We present 25 mocks of the DES-Dovekie sample.
 These simulations have been mainly used for testing and validation of our cosmological analysis.

 ## Key Infos: